-Adaptive probing is also related to STAGE [Boyan and Moore, 1998], which attempts to predict promising starting points for hill-climbing given the values of user-specified problem-specific features.
-The discrepancy cost model requires less of the user, however, since the usual node-ordering function is used as the only problem-specific feature.
+Tree probing is also related to STAGE [Boyan and Moore, 1998], which attempts to predict promising starting points for hill-climbing given the values of user-specified problem-specific features.
+The discrepancy cost model requires less of the user, however, since a node-ordering function is the only required feature.
 The tree structure itself can be used to give the geometry for the search space model.